aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 You can also close any of these pop ups by using the `enter` key to confirm a selected item.

 The `enter` key can also be used to confirm a selected item in the project explorer side panel, when the panel is open.

-## Creating a new file

-pop up breadcrumb menu `cmd+uparrow` or open project sidebar `cmd+1` to select a directory

-Navigate to desired directory using the left,right,up or down arrow keys.
-Use the enter key to expand directories.

-create new file\directory\class\etc when breadcrumb menu or sub menu item is selected by typing `cmd+n`

 ## Creating new file using breadcrumbs